Frequently Asked Questions

 A: Funding for future projects will be obtained and approved through the same processes that are currently in place.

 A: The Master Plan is the result of a campuswide effort to identify and address the goals, objectives and physical manifestations of the Blueprint for Next.
-Facilities Services and Real Estate Operations, together with our architectural, planning and design consultants, Ayers Saint Gross, have worked closely with the Master Planning Executive Steering Committee and representatives from each Blueprint for Next Strategic Initiative group throughout the planning process.
-The next step is to seek feedback from the campus community.
+Facilities Services and Real Estate Operations, together with our architectural, planning and design consultants, Ayers Saint Gross, worked closely with the Master Planning Executive Steering Committee and representatives from each Blueprint for Next Strategic Initiative group throughout the planning process.
+The planning team then engaged with campus and community stakeholders through a series of presentations and public community workshops to present the plan recommendations, address questions and receive feedback.

-A: Campus listening sessions will be held this fall.
-You may also submit questions, concerns and other feedback at any time through the feedback form on our website.
+A: You may submit questions, concerns and other feedback at any time through the feedback form on our website.

 A: We are not currently ready to develop outlying parcels but will apply the principles of this plan if and when we do.
 Future development would serve as a hub that would support several initiatives and not one department or division.